normal-account/SATEnigma/README.md

 # SATEnigma
-Solving Einstein's Enigma in C++ by encoding the problem's constaints in CNF (using the CaDiCal SAT solver to solve the formula).
+Solving Einstein's Enigma in C++ by encoding the problem's constraints in CNF (using the CaDiCal SAT solver to solve the formula).

 ![Preview](https://media.discordapp.net/attachments/1006625957177733162/1025418047764308059/unknown.png)